weblancaster/solshal-scraper/README.md

-Solshal Scraper service
+Solshal Scraper
 ==========

+Service used to scrap URLs in solshal.com and automatically format a card/collection.
-This module/service is a basic experiment for solshal.com where it's replacing the main scraper written in Node.js.
+This python service is replacing the in Node.js (Scraperjs) that was part of Solshal main service.

 ## LICENSE
 SOLSHAL COPYRIGHT 2018